Innisfallen Castle and grounds

 Innisfallen Castle and grounds is a heritage-listed mansion located at 14 Cherry Place, Castle Cove, City of Willoughby, New South Wales, Australia.
+The castle is situated on a point overlooking Sugarloaf Bay in the Middle Harbour of Sydney.

 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The mansion was built during 1903-1905 by Henry Hastings Willis, a former Member and Speaker of the Parliament of New South Wales.
+The mansion was built by Henry Hastings Willis, a former Member and Speaker of the Parliament of New South Wales, as a home for his family.
+Construction began in 1903 and was completed in 1905.
+Originally, the area surrounding the castle was 55 acres.

+The castle was built from local sandstone in the late English Gothic style.
+Access to the castle was originally via rowing boat and a rough bush track.
+A wharf was later added.

+The castle has nine major rooms, with numerous small rooms including a large reception room, drawing room, dining room, four main bedrooms, staff quarters, and a large basement.

 The house was named in honour of a ruined abbey at Killarney, Ireland.

 Heritage listing

 Innisfallen Castle and Grounds was listed on the New South Wales State Heritage Register on 2 April 1999.